Nuvotion-Visuals/Formation/README.md

 # Formation

+> **Note:** This library is still actively in development and should not be used for production projections yet.

 Formation is a comprehensive React component library based on Styled Components and CSS variables.

 [View Source on GitHub](https://github.com/AVsync-LIVE/formation)